doverunner/multi-drm-react-native-sdk/README.md

 ## **Important**

-- To develop using the SDK, you must first sign up for the [PallyCon Site](https://pallycon.com/) and obtain a `Site ID`.
+- To develop using the SDK, you must first sign up for the [DoveRunner Site](https://doverunner.com/) and obtain a `Site ID`.

 ## **SDK usage**

-To add `PallyCon Multi-DRM Sdk` to your React-Native app, read the [Installation](https://yarnpkg.com/) instructions.
+To add `DoveRunner React Native SDK` to your React-Native app, read the [Installation](https://yarnpkg.com/) instructions.
 Below are the Android and iOS properties required for `PallyConMultiDrmSdk` to work properly.

-### PallyCon Multi-DRM SDK - Android, iOS
+### DoveRunner Multi-DRM SDK - Android, iOS

-The `pallycon-react-native-sdk` uses the [PallyCon Multi-DRM SDK](https://pallycon.com/sdk/).
-This `PallyCon Multi-DRM SDK` is used to acquire and manage licences.
-This SDK is applied to the forked [react-native-video](https://github.com/inka-pallycon/react-native-video.git) and downloaded when running `yarn install`.
+The `DoveRunner React Native SDK` uses the [DoveRunner Multi-DRM SDK](https://doverunner.com/).
+This `DoveRunner Multi-DRM SDK` is used to acquire and manage licences.
+This SDK is applied to the forked [react-native-video](https://github.com/doverunner/react-native-video.git) and downloaded when running `yarn install`.

 ### React Native Video

-The example project in `pallycon-react-native-sdk` uses [react-native-video](https://github.com/TheWidlarzGroup/react-native-video) to play DRM content.
+The example project in `DoveRunner React Native SDK` uses [react-native-video](https://github.com/TheWidlarzGroup/react-native-video) to play DRM content.

-The provided `react-native-video` is applied with `PallyCon Multi-DRM SDK`, and if you use `pallycon-react-native-sdk`, you need to configure it like below.
+The provided `react-native-video` is applied with `DoveRunner Multi-DRM SDK`, and if you use `DoveRunner React Native SDK`, you need to configure it like below.

 ```json
 dependencies: {